 - First, during the three-year period following the consummation of a transaction, at least 75% of the investment company's board of directors must not be "interested persons," as such term is defined in the 1940 Act, of the new investment adviser or predecessor adviser.
 The board of directors is expected to meet this requirement following closing of the Transaction, as only one of the four members of the board of directors immediately following the closing of the Transaction will be an "interested person" of MSC Adviser or HMS Adviser; and - Second, an "unfair burden" must not be imposed on the investment company as a result of the Transaction relating to the sale of such interest, or any of its applicable express or implied terms, conditions or understandings.
-The term "unfair burden," as defined in the 1940 Act, includes any arrangement during the two-year period after the relevant transaction whereby the investment adviser (or predecessor or successor adviser), or any "interested person" of such an adviser, receives or is entitled to receive any compensation, directly or indirectly, from the investment company or its stockholders (other than fees for bona fide investment advisory or other services) or from any person in connection with the purchase or sale of securities or other property to, from or on behalf of the investment company (other than bona fide ordinary compensation as principal underwriter for the investment company).
-MSC Adviser will conduct, and use its reasonable best efforts to cause its affiliates to conduct, relevant aspects of their respective businesses in compliance with the conditions of Section 15(f).
-In this regard, it is notable that the New Investment Advisory Agreement will reduce the base management fee rate paid by the Company and will not increase the incentive fee rates.
+The term "unfair burden," as defined in the 1940 Act, includes any arrangement during the two-year period after the relevant transaction whereby the investment adviser (or predecessor or successor adviser), or any "interested person" of such an adviser, receives or is entitled to receive any compensation, directly or indirectly, from the investment company or its stockholders (other than fees for bona fide investment advisory or other services) or from any person in connection with the purchase or sale of securities or other property to, from or on behalf of the investment company) (other than bona fide ordinary compensation as principal underwriter for the investment company).
+MSC Adviser will conduct, and use its reasonable best efforts to cause its affiliates to conduct, relevant aspects of their respective businesses in compliance with the company and will not increase the incentive fee rates.
 See below for further information regarding fees payable by the Company pursuant to the New Investment Advisory Agreement.